 The Management Team continues to be the main forum for decision making within the organisation.
-It met regularly throughout 2023/24 to manage statutory functions and operations, and develop, implement and monitor policies and strategies.
-The creation of a new valuation team brought an additional Divisional Assessor to the organisation, bringing a new member to the team.
+It met regularly throughout 2024/25 to manage statutory functions and operations, and develop, implement and monitor policies and strategies.

 2.0 GENERAL PROGRESS IN RELATION TO STATUTORY FUNCTIONS